jdh4/tensorflow_performance/README.md

 ## Parallelism

-The starting point for taking advantage of parallelism in TensorFlow on CPUs is to try to vary the number of threads via `cpus-per-task`.
+The starting point for taking advantage of parallelism in TensorFlow on CPUs is to increase the number of threads via `cpus-per-task`.
 It is important to set `OMP_NUM_THREADS` in the Slurm script.
 One can also set tuning parameters of the Intel MKL-DNN library.
 Naively setting `ntasks` to a value greater than 1 will lead to the same code being run `ntasks` times instead of the work being divided over `ntasks` tasks.
 The same is true for `nodes`.
 To learn more about the limited support offered for working with multiple nodes see [MultiWorkerMirroredStrategy](https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras).

 ## Matrix Multiplication Example